Okaloosa County Dealing in Stolen Property Attorneys

 Whenever we have a client charged with a felony offense in Okaloosa County, we know it is a very serious matter.
 Dealing in Stolen Property cases are prosecuted aggressively by the State Attorney’s Office, so it is important that you have legal counsel on your side who will fight back just as hard.

 My name is Tim Flaherty.
 I have been defending clients accused of Dealing In Stolen Property in Okaloosa County since 2001.
-I can help you through this, but the first step is up to you.
-Pick up the phone and call me, 24 hours a day, at (850) 243-6097 and schedule a free consultation.
-I’ll be glad to explain your options and give you some peace of mind.
+Brandy Merrifield is my partner.
+We can help you through this, but the first step is up to you.
+Call Flaherty Defense Firm at (850) 243-6097 and schedule a free consultation.
+We’ll be glad to explain your options and give you some peace of mind.